Teatro Sá da Bandeira: History

-In May 1899, when the D. Maria II National Theater Company of Lisbon appeared there, the advertising posters contained the indication that "In all the shows of this company, the room and the stage are illuminated by electric light, which provides viewers with a pleasant temperature ".
+In May 1899, when the D. Maria II National Theatre Company of Lisbon appeared there, the advertising posters contained the indication that "In all the shows of this company, the room and the stage are illuminated by electric light, which provides viewers with a pleasant temperature ".

 In April 2009 it went on sale for 5.5 million euros.

-On June 23, 2017, the Porto City Council purchased the theater for 2.1 million euros from the approximately 60 owners of the space, heirs of five families.
+On 23 June 2017 the Porto City Council purchased the theater for 2.1 million euros from the approximately 60 owners, heirs of five families.

 The Câmara do Porto launched a classification process with the Directorate-General for Cultural Heritage, also awarding it the distinction as an Entity of Historical and Cultural or Social Local Interest.

 In March 2019, the Chamber of Porto decided to sell the theater at public auction for the base bid price of 2.190 million euros, considering that "the utility of maintaining the building in question" was exhausted".

-It was purchased by Livraria Lello on 30 May 2019 for 3.5 million euros.
+It was purchased by Livraria Lello bookshop on 30 May 2019 for 3.5 million euros.